 How do you turn that down?
 You don’t.
 You buy one of every kind, and then torture your kids with kale salad all week.
 Luckily mine actually eat kale without too much resistance because I told them along time ago that kale makes them grow faster.

-So I made some Kale Caesar Salad, a quick chicken soup, and used the rest for this salad.
+So I made a kale caesar salad, a quick chicken soup, and used the rest for this salad.

 I’m so glad I made this.

-I used the roasted vegetable mixture from the Roasted Apple & Butternut Galette I posted ages ago — chunks of tender squash, sweet apples, and slivers of caramelized onions with a pinch of cinnamon.
+I used chunks of tender squash, sweet apples, and slivers of caramelized onions with a pinch of cinnamon.
 It’s so warm and cozy and substantial — perfect for fall or winter.
 I could eat this roasted vegetable mixture all season, with or without kale.